bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 [^MAMMALIAN-BIOMASS]: afddf https://www.pnas.org/doi/10.1073/pnas.1711842115
 <!-- TODO -->

+[^BILLIONAIRE-CO2]: In their 2021 paper [_The outsized carbon footprints of the super-rich_](https://www.tandfonline.com/doi/full/10.1080/15487733.2021.1949847),  Beatriz Barrosa and Richard Wilk estimate the carbon footprint of some public billionaires. […] https://www.zerofy.net/2022/04/04/household-co2-emissions.html EU vs US household emissions

 [^LIMITS-TO-GROWTH]: _The Limits to Growth_ (1972) can be read online for free at: https://collections.dartmouth.edu/teitexts/meadows/diplomatic/meadows_ltg-diplomatic.html